 At L&P Aesthetics, a mini facelift simply means that incisions are minimized for a shorter recovery period.
 A mini facelift, when done well, will accomplish some of the same goals as a traditional, deep-plane facelift, but a mini facelift generally addresses two areas—the neck and jowls—without addressing the mid-face.

 A deep-plane facelift is comprehensive in that it involves rejuvenation of the neck, jowl, and the mid-face area by elevating the supportive layers of the face.

 - Ponytail Lift

-People who are good candidates for a mini facelift are generally younger (in their 30’s and 40’s) who have less skin laxity and less unwanted skin.
-Also, the mini facelift cannot address the mid-face, so generally mini facelift patients are looking for improvement just in their jowl and neck areas.
+People who are good candidates for a mini facelift are generally younger people (in their 30’s and 40’s) who have less skin laxity and less unwanted skin than traditional facelift candidates.
+Also, the mini facelift cannot address the mid-face, so generally, mini facelift patients are looking for improvement just in their jowl and neck areas.

 During your consultation, Drs.
 L&P will let you know if you are a good candidate for a mini-facelift.